joqk12345/master-fronted-tech/docs/Tech/llm-2025/DeepSeek-R1.md

   - **Cold-Start Data:** A small, high-quality dataset used to "kickstart" the training of DeepSeek-R1 and address issues with DeepSeek-R1-Zero.
   - **Group Relative Policy Optimization (GRPO)**: A specific RL algorithm used for both DeepSeek-R1-Zero and DeepSeek-R1.

-- Evaluation Metrics

-  : Metrics used to measure model performance.
+- Evaluation Metrics: Metrics used to measure model performance.

   - **Accuracy**: A reward used to measure the correctness of answers.
   - **Language Consistency**: A reward used to measure the alignment of language in the generated text with a target language.